tpwd/ke_search/Documentation/Templating/Searchbox.rst

 Include searchbox with TypoScript
 =================================

-This is only possible without displaying filters as they are configured in a flexform.
+This is only possible without displaying filters as they are configured in a FlexForm.
 If you need filters, it's recommended to include the searchbox as content element as shown above.

 .. code-block:: typoscript